 If # 1 doesn’t work, talk to your trusted inner counsel.
 The emphasis is “trusted” and “counsel.”
-Broadcasting your issues on social media, is not it.
-Neither is talking to people to collect sympathy and make your husband look bad.
+Broadcasting your issues on social media, is not wise.
+Neither is talking to people just to collect sympathy and make your husband look bad.

 Instead, talk to someone who is in a position to help; like a mentor couple or a gentleman that your husband respects.
 Be ready to receive help; that means taking personal responsibility for your own issues and a willingness to love sacrificially.

 3. “tell it to the church.”